IBM-Cloud/docs/services/vpn/index.md

   	* **Encapsulation Mode**: Tunnel; cannot be changed
   3. Select **SAVE**.

-4. Provide the details to establish a connection between your data center or SoftLayer server, and the IBM cloud.
+4. Provide the details to establish a connection between your data center or SoftLayer server VPN gateway, and the IBM VPN gateway.
+{: #site}

   1. Select the **VPN Gateway Appliance** tab.
   2. Select **ADD NEW** in the **VPN Site Connections** section.
   3. Specify the following site connection details: